 All photographers and local TV photographers with day-of-match credentials should proceed through stadium Gate 2 and will then be escorted to their seating locations.

 Photo positioning access: Tier 3 Videographers and photographers (as well as any written press [print/digital] members) will not have access to the field level.
-Instead, Tier videographers and photographers will be designated to be at either the stage (North side of the venue) or in Section 115 (South side of venue).
+Instead, Tier 3 videographers and photographers will be designated to be at either the stage (North side of the venue) or in a section 118/119 or the Upper 90 Lounge area (South side of venue).

-Each individual will be randomly assigned to either the stage or section 115, ensuring everyone receives at least 45 minutes of action in which the Crew is shooting on the goal closest to them.
+Each individual will be randomly assigned to either the stage or section 118/119 or the Upper 90 Lounge area, ensuring everyone receives at least 45 minutes of action in which the Crew is shooting on the goal closest to them.
 Information on location for match will be communicated upon confirmation of attendance for matches.

 Photographers and videographers will be escorted to their respective designated spots as a group by a Crew SC Communications staff member 15 minutes prior to kickoff.
 While at either of the above two locations, photographers/videographers must wear a bib and remain six feet apart from one another.
 Spots where media members may shoot from will be clearly marked.
 Photographers and videographers may move only from designated shooting location (done via escortment from a Crew SC photo marshal)to their workspace and may not change to a different location at halftime in accordance with ensuring each photographer/videographer receives 45 minutes of action which the Crew is shooting on the goal closest to them.
 Crew SC photo marshals will be available to assist with any questions that may arise.